lajjr/rockcms/README.md

 Biz 1(2-6)
 ======

-The biz template is special it sets up a biz with the following added extras setup.
+The biz template is special it sets up a Business with the following added extras setup.
 This requires a SSL

 # Store